IBM/network-config-analyzer/README.md

   *default:* The result of `kubectl get netpol -A`\
   *shorthand:* `-b`
 - `--ns_list <path to file or 'k8s'>`\
-  Allows specifying a file to take the list of namespaces from\
+  Allows specifying files to take the list of namespaces from\
   *default:* the result of `kubectl get ns`\
   *shorthand:* `-n`
 - `--pod_list <path to a file, 'calico' or 'k8s'>`\
   Specifies where to take the list of pods/endpoints from\
   *default:* the result of `kubectl get pods -A`\
   *shorthand*: `-p`
+- `--resource_list <a networkpolicy path from the list above or path to file or 'k8s'>`\
+  Allows specifying paths to take lists of namespaces, pods and NetworkPolicies from\
+  *shorthand:* `-r`

 - `--base_ns_list <path to file or 'k8s'>`\
-  Specifies a file with list of namespaces to compare against in `--semantic_diff`
+  Specifies files with list of namespaces to compare against in `--semantic_diff`
 - `--base_pod_list  <path to a file, 'calico' or 'k8s'>`\
-  Specifies a file with list of pods/endpoints to compare against in `--semantic_diff`
+  Specifies files with list of pods/endpoints to compare against in `--semantic_diff`
+- `--base_resource_list <a networkpolicy path from the list above or path to file or 'k8s'>`\
+  Specifies paths with list of lists of namespaces, pods and NetworkPolicies to compare against in `--semantic_diff`
 - `--ghe_token <token>`\
   A valid token to access a GHE repository
 - `--period <minutes>`\